Kafkamorph/kafkamorph-old2.github.io/_posts/2015-05-27-docker-images-vulnerabilities.markdown

 metric means that it will be possible (and relatively easy) to improve it, among other things.

-Disclaimer: I work for Docker, and while this post is not sponsored or approved by my employer, you are obviously welcome to take it with a grain of salt.

 The original number was published on [BanyanOps Blog].

 For more information and another point of view, you can also read